secblc/Blind-Croupier-Documentation/White Paper.md

 Any casino, using Blind Croupier software can choose a set of games to connect to the BlindJackpot fund.
 A percentage of bets placed will be automatically put into it.
 The percent transferred is 1/5 of the house edge of the specific game.

-* **For example:** for the videopoker 5-bet game the casino's expected revenue from each bet is 0.46\%, so 1/5 or 0.092\% of each bet is transferred to Blind Jackpot Fund.*
+* **For example:** for the videopoker 5-bet game the casino's expected revenue from each bet is 0.46%, so 1/5 or 0.092% of each bet is transferred to Blind Jackpot Fund.*

 The chance of winning the jackpot depends on the number of transactions to the Fund the player has made *(the more transactions made, the larger the Fund's share is and the higher the chance is)*. **Only high-bidders can deposit to the Fund.**

 ## The BlindJackpot Fund is divided into three prize funds:

-* **Mega Jackpot** is the largest one.The winning amount is 28\% of the Fund's size.
-The payout interval \todo {убрать везде упоминания о роялти}is 28 days.
+* **Mega Jackpot** is the largest one.The winning amount is 28% of the Fund's size.
+The payout interval is 28 days.
 After Mega Jackpot payout the rest of the money is moved to the next cycle.
 **All the "tickets" are destroyed before the new cycle beginning.** *

 * **Miracle Jackpot** is the second largest of the regular payouts.
 It's 4% of the Fund's size.
 The payout interval is 16 days.
 The winning "ticket" is excluded from the further payout cycles.*

-* **Wild Jackpot** is the daily payout of 0.3\% of the Fund's size.*
+* **Wild Jackpot** is the daily payout of 0.3% of the Fund's size.*
-\end{itemize}

 *Blind Croupier reserves the right to make any changes during the system's beta-testing period exclusively to improve its functionality.
 Changes may include: the distribution of the prize fund, the transferred bet percentage and other changes needed for the quality and fair system operation.(